Bestlite Wall Lamp BL6 by Gubi

 Bestlite is held in permanent collections at both the Victoria & Albert Museum and the Design Museum in London.
 Loved by architects, designers and design aficionados throughout its long history, today, Bestlite has become a contemporary classic.

-Hardwired: Chrome w/ black, matt white or off-white.
+Hardwired: Chrome w/ black or matt white.
 All brass or brass w/ bone china, charcoal black, grey or matt white.

 The height is adjustable and the lamp can be tilted 90° from horizontal to vertical, the shade can also be rotated 360°.
 The textile cord matches the shade on chrome models, and is golden on brass models.
 Switch on back plate for hardwired and on cord for wired.